FORD TRANSIT TEST RIG

 With the generous help of an engineering student from Belgium, the Foundation funded the development of a test rig designed to improve knowledge of the proposed wind turbine mast and folding solar wings, part of the design concept of the Elizabeth Swann.
-A Ford Transit was chosen as the donor vehicle to give us mobility, where workshop facilities are modest and space limited.
+A Ford Transit was chosen as the donor vehicle to give us a mobile platform, where workshop facilities are modest and space limited.
 Meaning we could work outside.

 As with the design of the boat, we used a CAD program to work out the angles, to be sure the Transit van could contain and support the test rig, and then to dimension the parts for cutting steel sections and then to fabricate the parts, using MIG welding equipment for joining.
 We only had 3 months from start to finish to complete this phase of the test rig, including design time.
 This was not really long enough to complete, but gave us enough time to build and install a frame, for completion in the future as funds and time allows.
 We are hoping to interest other advanced engineering/robotic (mechatronics) students, perhaps as part of coursework or as a group development project.

 Our guest from Liege, spent another 3 months in Belgium working on a computer program to control the lifting and lowering of the boom, in relation to safe wind speed using a controlled simulation.
 This was not taken forwards as a complete or demonstrable model, or fitted to the vehicle.
 And did not include operation of the solar panels in harmony with the wind turbine.

 WELDING: Fabricating the prototype masts in steel.

-FABRICATION: Jigging the bearings for the wing shafts.
+FABRICATION: Jigging the bearings for the solar-wing shafts.

 RASPBERRY: Programming a Pi to control the mast raising/lowering with measurements of wind speed via two anemometers for positional safety.

-WINGS FOLDED: Diagrams of the roof mounted frame, showing solar wings folded against high winds.
+WINGS FOLDED: Diagram of the roof mounted frame, showing solar wings folded against high winds.

-WINGS OPEN: Diagrams of the roof mounted frame, showing solar wings folded opened and angular changes for tracking the sun.
+WINGS OPEN: Diagram of the roof mounted frame, showing solar wings folded opened and angular changes for tracking the sun.